Arrow Icon

 1 If you have an adrenaline device, use it

 7 No change in 5-15 minutes?
-Give second dose of adrenaline
+Time for a second dose of adrenaline

-8 Do CPR if their heart stops and you know how
+8 Do CPR if the person’s heart stops and you know how

-9 Always go to hospital even if they feel better
+9 Always go to hospital even if feeling better

 Know the signs